Close

 Conversations in these sessions stay between your child and the counselor.
 The only exceptions are cases of domestic violence, abuse, and suicidal or homicidal threats.
 If your child is in immediate crisis, call the Military Crisis Line at 988, and press 1, chat online, or send a text message to 838255.

-Call Military OneSource at 800-342-9647 to learn whether non-medical counseling is right for your child.
-If you are outside the continental United States, you can use overseas calling options.
-You can also schedule a live chat.
-If a consultant determines the service is appropriate, you will be authorized for up to 12 counseling sessions and connected with a non-medical counselor who best suits your child’s needs.
+Contact Military OneSource at 800-342-9647 or log in to start a secure live chat to learn whether counseling is right for your child.
+If you’re outside the continental United States, you can use overseas calling options.
+If a consultant determines the service is appropriate, you will be authorized for up to 12 counseling sessions and connected with a counselor who best suits your child’s needs.

 Find an Installation